CentOS/gitlab-webhooks/README.md

 # Kernel Webhooks

-This repository contains the required resources do deploy the kernel-webhooks app created by the CKI team on openshift.
+This repository contains the required resources do deploy the gitlab-webhooks app on openshift.

 All images are build on top of the `centos:latest` tag.